Max-Gabriel-Susman/Argus/README.md

 # Argus

-Argus is a media streaming service that uses gstreamer to build and manage media pipelines and performing image processing tasks like object detection.
+Argus is a media streaming service that uses gstreamer to build and manage media pipelines and perform image processing tasks like object detection.

 ## Local Usage